thebadcoder96/Eminem_Reddit_BOT/Readme.md

 - Must also have an Spotify account to get the ```client_id``` and ```client_secret``` for spotify as well.
 - Please enter the credentials in the [*praw.ini*](/praw.ini) file.

-**Note:** I am still working on this project so if you have any feedback, insights or suggestions for improvement, please ping me on [Reddit](https://www.reddit.com/user/thebatgamer/).
+**Note:** If you have any feedback, insights or suggestions for improvement, please ping me on [Reddit](https://www.reddit.com/user/thebatgamer/).